joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 [Live demo is here.](https://codesandbox.io/s/jsx-sfc-demo-wwgd4)

-> Currently this demo is a runtime syntax version, and will be changed to a compiled version later.
+> Currently this live demo is a runtime syntax version, and will be changed to a compiled version later.

 ## Features